How it Works

 The validator uses the rsmp gem to handle RSMP communication.
 To handle concurrency, the rsmp gem in turn uses the async gem, an asynchronous event-driven reactor.

-It also means that you cannot usually interact with the RSMP site outside the Validator::Site#connected block.
+It also means that you cannot usually interact with the RSMP site outside the with_site block.

 JSON Schema Validation

 RSMP is based on TCP sockets, not HTTP.
-This means that messages can be send in both directions at any time.
+This means that messages can be sent in both directions at any time.

 RSMP messages that are not directly related to the currently running test are often exchanged.
-For example, watchdog or status messages might be send by the site at any time during a test, and acknowledgements are send back by the supervisor.
+For example, watchdog or status messages might be sent by the site at any time during a test, and acknowledgements are sent back by the supervisor.

-Such message are typically simply ignored by the test, because the test will only wait for (and validate) specific messages related to the current test flow.
+Such messages are typically simply ignored by the test, because the test will only wait for (and validate) specific messages related to the current test flow.

-However, all in-going RSMP messages are checked against the RSMP JSON Schema using the rsmp_schemer gem to validate the format, attribute names, etc.
+However, all incoming RSMP messages are checked against the RSMP JSON Schema using the schema validation built into the rsmp gem to validate the format, attribute names, etc.

 If an incoming message is invalid, a sentinel warning will be recorded and also noted in the log.